 Cinema Al Fouad

-From 24-29 June 2019 the festival Cinema Al Fouad will be held at the French Institute in Lebanon.
-The main focus of this ambitious festival is to showcase films that give insight into the day-to-day realities of people who refuse to accept the rules and norms imposed by society.
+From 24-29 June 2019 the festival Cinema Al Fouad was held at the French Institute in Lebanon.
+The main focus of this festival, which attracted 1700 visitors, is to showcase films that give insight into the day-to-day realities of people who refuse to accept the rules and norms imposed by society.
 Stories of individuals and communities, who fight for their existence in societies that still suffer from cultural, social and legal obstacles to freedom of sexual orientation and gender identity.
-In these five days 11 Arab films and 3 Latin American films will be screened, followed by Q&A's and debates.
-Organisers expect to reach a total number of 2000 visitors.
+The festival presented eight Arab films, including shorts, four Latin American films and two European productions, followed by Q&A's and debates.

 International Film Fest with Gender Perspective